WhaleConnect/whaleconnect/docs/BUILDING.md

 sudo apt install libglfw3-dev     # GLFW 3 API
 ```

-TODO: Add install commands for Fedora and similar distros
+TODO: Add install commands for pacman and dnf

 ## Compiling

-This project uses C++20 features, so be sure to update your compiler(s) if needed.
+This project uses C++23 features, so be sure to update your compiler(s) if needed.
 Compilation has been tested successfully with the following compiler versions:

-- GCC 11.2.0
+- GCC 12.0.1
-- MSVC 19.29
+- Visual Studio 2022 17.1

-*Clang is currently not supported because it does not yet implement P0960R3 (Parenthesized initialization of aggregates) used in `std::vector::emplace_back()`.*
+*Clang is currently not supported because of its C++20/23 implementation status.*

 ### Command Line